This document is also available in .pdf format

 Return to the Christie Farms homepage by clicking here

-by Jonathan Christie, January 2009
+by Jonathan Christie

 Please ask permission before reproducting this work

-Growing conditions
+Growing conditions:

 Here in the Willamette Valley of Oregon, much of our soil is heavy clay with high aluminum which creates a toxicity for many crop plants.
 This coupled with a high rain fall creates an acidic, high aluminum, and wet clay soil--a perfect location for growing this crop.

-Big Trefoil may be seeded using traditional crop methods.
+Big trefoil may be seeded using traditional crop methods.
 Broadcasting or aerial overseeding are effective, especially in areas where conventional tillage would be difficult or impossible (such as in a forestland or area for wildlife).

-Anti-Helminthic Properties
+Anti-Helminthic Properties:

 Grazing on crops with condensed tannins (like Lotus) seem to reduce worm egg counts in growing lambs.
 Use of Lotus in pasture can be advantageous to parasite control and a boon to organic sheep production.
-See Niezen et al. (1993, 1998), Ramirez-Restrepo (2004), and Min & Hart (2003).

 The table below details the differences between these species: